-Canon 200D versus Nikon D7500
+Canon 200D vs Nikon D7500

 The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D7500 are two digital cameras that were announced, respectively, in June 2017 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (25 percent) than the Canon 200D.
 Moreover, the D7500 is substantially heavier (59 percent) than the 200D.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.